dhoareau/release-based-workflow/README.md

 If you make an interesting fork or enhancement of the game, let me know and it'll get linked to here.
 This original repo will stay matching the code in the book.

-For more  [HTML5 Game Development](http://www.html5gamedevelopment.org) resources, see:
+or more  [HTML5 Game Development](http://www.html5gamedevelopment.org) resources, see:

 * [HTML5 Game Demos](http://www.html5gamedevelopment.org/html5-demos)
 * [HTML5 GameDev Tutorials](http://www.html5gamedevelopment.org/html5-game-tutorials)